 - Food with a lot of fat and sugar will be heated faster than food containing a lot of water.
-Fat and sugar will also reach a higher temperature than water in the cooking process. - The more dense the food, the longer it takes to heat.
-"Very dense" food like meat takes longer to reheat than lighter, more porous food like sponge cakes.
+Fat and sugar will also reach a higher temperature than water in the cooking process. - The denser the food, the longer it takes to heat.
+"Very dense" food such as meat takes longer to reheat than lighter, more porous food such as sponge cakes.